8hcraft/Botanica-project/Botanica Project description.md

 * Roots remover - Roots removing tool of grown seeds, sprouts and saplings after it's excavations;
 * Grubber - Heavy tool to remove roots of grown Trees or Stumps after it's excavations;
 * Soil - New 1x1 fully brown tile to cover the surface under the tree.
 Soil tile will be consumed after placing seed or tree on it;
+* Sulfuric acid - No need to use Grubber and Shovels, this thing will get rid of anything that you grow on the Tile, but this item also will give forbid you to grow or build anything on it's cells for a period of time.
+* Bug spray -
+* Hacksaw -
+* Lightning rod -
+* Custom tree skins that will be availible to be rolled out by the community after succesful proposals accepted by the DAO.

 * **+More